sciZer0/newdiscoveries/a/README.md

 Now let's consider the "Official" Concept of Work and "Official" Concept of Energy.

 Both these concepts are easier to understand also through the same CASE #1 familiar to us.

 CASE #1

-So, let’s again consider the example where the 20 kg object is free-falling during 30 seconds.
+So, let’s again consider the case where the 20 kg object is free-falling during 30 seconds.

 <p align="center">
   <img src="/assets/images/16.png"/><br>